“Just one moment please.”

 I tried not to think too hard on what this meant; would I get a divorce?
 Would my first love die?
-Would I be a cheating bitch?
-Eeep.
+I’m loyal as hell so I can’t see myself ever being a cheating bitch.
 Thankfully that was the end of the love bit, and onto better and more interesting things.

 “You will never have a hard time getting a job.
 You will always get hired.
 Always have work.
 But, you will have a hard time loving your work.”
 (That made sense, as it’s been the case so far.
 And a bit of a relief since I’m coming home in December to no work.)

 “ You will always live in Canada.
 Travel, yes.
 Travel many places, all over the world.
 But you always will go back home.
 Back to Canada.”
 (You can breathe now, mom.)

 The final test was to check my health.
 He held my hand out and told me to tell me when I felt pain, not pressure, just sharp pain.
 Slowly he pulled each of my fingers, starting at my thumb.
 I thought it was dumb, feeling just pressure until he hit just about the knuckle of my pinky finger.

 I actually jerked a bit and he smiled.

 “Stomach.
 Very sensitive stomach.
 Not sick, just sensitive.
 Be careful.
 No spicy food, and not too much to drink.”